 Actuarial Methods and Assumptions - The annual required contribution was determined as part of an actuarial valuation at June 30, 2012, using the entry age actuarial cost method.
-Significant actuarial assumptions used include (a) an 8 percent investment rate of return and (b) projected salary increases of 4.0 percent to 7.8 percent per year.
-The projected salary increases include an inflation component of 4.0 percent.
+Significant actuarial assumptions used include (a) a 8 investment rate of return, (b) projected salary increases of 4.0 percent to 7.8 percent per year. the projected salary increases include an inflation component of 4.0.
 The actuarial value of assets was determined using techniques that smooth the effects of short-term volatility over a five-year period.
 The unfunded actuarial liability is being amortized as a level percentage of payroll on an open basis.
 The remaining amortization period is 25 years perpetual.